 The descendants of Meyler Burke and Darcy Burke ‘of Moymode (recte: Moyode) and Fartimor’ as given in Betham’s Sketch pedigree G.O.
 Ms. 262.

-It is noteworthy that the eldest son of the second marriage of Uilleag óg is given in the manuscript pedigree as Meyler Burke married to Cecily daughter of Edmund Burke of Cong and father of one Ulick Burke, who would marry the sister of Dominick Burke, Bishop of Elphin and have issue an only child, a daughter.
+It is noteworthy that the eldest son of the liaison of Uilleag óg with Rose O Kelly is given in the manuscript pedigree as Meyler Burke married to Cecily daughter of Edmund Burke of Cong and father of one Ulick Burke, who would marry the sister of Dominick Burke, Bishop of Elphin and have issue an only child, a daughter.
 A more reliable source than the G.O.
 Ms. 262 pedigree is the contemporary Funeral Entry of this Meyler in the records of the Ulster King of Arms dating from 1635.
 The personal details given therein by Meyler’s son describes Meyler as ‘Miles Bourk of Leavilly Connor in the County of Gallway, eldest son and heir of Ullick Bourke of the same.’[xxxix]

 Details of the Funeral Entry were incomplete and this Ullick was described as a brother of what would appear to have been a prominent House of the name, but the name of the family was left blank.
 Miles was married to Cicely, daughter of Edmond Bourke of Conge in County Mayo, by whom he had numerous sons and daughters, a number of whom died while young.
 His eldest son was one of those who died unmarried and his next eldest son ‘Walter mcMeyler Bourk’, married to Margarett, daughter of John mcGarrett mcGillikelly of Cloughballemore, was his heir at his father’s death.
 Miles’ other surviving sons were Jonacke, William, Ulick and Dominick and two daughters; Mary, the eldest daughter married to Murtagh O Brien of County Clare and Cicyly, unmarried at the time of her father’s death.
 Miles died at Leavilly Connor on 22nd September 1635 and was buried at the Abbey of Athenry.